 When we think of anthropology with think of it in terms of history.
-In other words, we do not look at human evolution or link between apes and men from a modern day perspective.
-Our thoughts about anthropology and evolutionary biology commonly look backwards in time as opposed to concentrating on any facet of the present.
-To learn about the missing link between primates and humans all we have to do is....look at ourselves on the job.
+In other words, we do not look at human evolution or link between apes and men from a modern-day perspective.
+Our thoughts about anthropology and evolutionary biology commonly look backward in time as opposed to concentrating on any facet of the present.
+To learn about the missing link between primates and humans, all we have to do is....look at ourselves on the job.

 Primates and Professionals: The Naked Ape in the Workplace

 Human beings have been called the ''naked ape'' for a reason.
-We share quite a number of traits with our primate cousins.
-Scores of these traits manifest in ways we never realize even thought the traits are always right in front of us.
+We share several traits with our primate cousins.
+Scores of these traits manifest in ways we never realize even though the characteristics are always right in front of us.

 This is why Richard Conniff's “The Ape in the Corner Office: Understanding the Workplace Beast in All of Us” remains such an eye-opening work.
 The book delves into primordial and primate rooted behavior of humans in their natural habitat – the everyday workplace, a place were alpha creatures survive through a suit and tie version of survival of the fittest.
-Upon reading Conniff's work, it becomes obvious that many of the traits of the “savage beast” still exist in seemingly modern man.
+Upon reading Conniff's work, it becomes evident that many of the traits of the “savage beast” still exist in a seemingly modern man.
 The only difference is the evolution of the environment.
-Work place habits frequently hearken back to the more primitive stages of mankind's development.
+Workplace habits frequently hearken back to the more primitive stages of humanity's development.

-Humans seemingly are of the belief the modern human started around the Age of the Enlightenment.
+Humans seemingly believe the modern human started around the Age of the Enlightenment.
 A strong case can be made the Enlightenment forever changed people's intellectual and cultural pursuits.
 In terms of eradicating the link between ourselves and our prehistoric ancestors, the Enlightenment cannot do that.
 Millions of years of evolution cannot be altered by a few hundred years in changes towards reasoning.

 We have certain traits that are ingrained in us based on those millions of years.
 Conniff expertly points out that those traits exist beneath the surface of our logic and reasoning and emerge in subtle ways when we stake territory in the office.